Intro-To-Embedded-Systems-RU09342/lab-2-blink-led-Prendergast1/Button Blink/README.md

 ### Color Change
 What if upon a button press, the LED which was blinking changed.
 Some of the development boards contain two LEDs, so you could swap between a Red and a Green LED.

+# Sean Prendergast

+## Button Blink

+For this assignment, all implemented code would be written in C with the ultimate goal consisting of altering the state of the on-board LED, from on and off, simply from the push of the button for both processors.
+This button is also on-board for both processors and is ultimately utilized as a switch to change the state of the LED.
+Similar to "Simple Blink" and "Multiple Blink", the on-board LED for both processors have to be set to the output direction, as the LED will function as the output for the program built.
+Once the pins and bits assigned to the on-board LED are set to the output direction, the pins and bits assigned to the on-board button/switch need to be set as an input pin for both processors.
+This was achieved by enabling the internal resistor on the board connecting to the on-board button/switch, followed by connecting to the 3.6 V VCC source, which allows the internal resistor to be utilized as a pull-up resistor and prompts the user to use the on-board button/switch to monitor the state of the LED.

+## Processors Utilized
+* MSP430FR6989
+* MSP430G2553

+## Dependencies
+This library would only be dependent on the MSP430.h header file used for all TI MSP430 processors.
+The MSP430.h header file is included in each C file submitted as no other header files were required for the assignment.

+## Differences in implementation for FR6989 and G2553